-Marketing and sales related expenses decreased by approximately \$117,900 (66%) during the Quarter compared to the same quarter in fiscal 2014, which primarily related to the decrease in fees paid to consultants in assisting the Company in its market development and government relations work.
+Marketing and sales related expenses for the Nine Month Period decreased by approximately 60% to \$114,870 compared to the same period in fiscal 2014, which primarily related to the decrease in fees paid to consultants in assisting the Company in its market development and government relations work.
 This was achieved by performing a higher portion of the work in-house, as well as less travel to conferences and meetings.